cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

   - If your console freezes for more than 10 seconds, hold down the Power button for 4 seconds and reboot
   - Once rebooted, [reset the browser's save data](https://en-americas-support.nintendo.com/app/answers/detail/a_id/1507/~/how-to-delete-the-internet-browser-history) and try again

-### Using nanddumper

-1. Run `nanddumper.elf`
-1. Set `OTP (1KB)` and `SEEPROM (1KB)` to `<yes`
-1. Set everything else to `<no>`
-1. Your Wii U will now reboot

-### Launching MochaCFW

-1. Open the Homebrew Launcher as mentioned previously
-1. Once in the Homebrew Launcher, launch MochaCFW
-  - This should return you back to the Homebrew Launcher, where we will now launch dumpling

 ### Using dumpling

 1. Run the dumpling app from the Homebrew Launcher
-1. Select `Dump files to use Cemu online`
+1. Next, select `Dump files to use Cemu online`
-1. Change the dump destination and the desired account accordingly
+1. Change the desired dump destination and account accordingly
 1. Select `Start` to begin dumping
+1. Select `Dump Wii U applications (e.g. Friend List, Browser etc.)`
+1. Change the desired dump destination accordingly
+1. Select the Friend List to dump
+1. Select `Start` to begin dumping
-1. When finished, go back to the Dumpling main menu.
+1. When finished, go back to the Dumpling main menu
-1. Next, select `Dump System Applications`
-1. Select the Friend List to dump and begin the process.
+1. Exit the dumpling app
-1. When finished you may turn off your Wii U
+1. When finished, turn off your Wii U

 ## Copying the Online Files to Cemu

 1. Take your SD (and if used, your USB) out of your Wii U and put it in your PC
-1. Copy `otp.bin` and `seeprom.bin` from the root of your SD to your Cemu directory
+1. Copy `otp.bin` and `seeprom.bin` from the `/dumpling/Online Files` folder to your Cemu directory
   - This is where `Cemu.exe` is located
-1. Copy the `sys` & `usr` folders from `dumpling/Online Files/mlc01` on your SD/USB device to the mlc01 folder for Cemu.
+1. Copy the `sys` and `usr` folders from `dumpling/Online Files/mlc01` on your SD/USB device to the mlc01 folder for Cemu
   - Overwrite any files if prompted

 ## Adding the Friend List application
-1. Create a folder in Cemu's directory named `System Apps`
+1. Open the Cemu application
+1. On the top bar, select `File` -> `Install game title, update or DLC`
 1. Navigate to the `dumpling/System Applications` folder on your SD/USB device
-1. Copy the `Friend List` to `System Apps` in your Cemu folder.
-1. Open Cemu and navigate to `Options` -> `General Settings`
-1. At the bottom, add the `System Apps` folder to your `Game Paths`
+1. Enter the `Friends List/meta` application folder
-1. Refresh or restart Cemu and your Friend List app should appear.

-## Selecting your Account
+1. Select the `meta.xml` file

+## Enabling Online Mode

 1. Open the Cemu emulator
 1. On the top bar, go to `Options` -> `General Settings`
 1. Navigate to the `Account` tab
-1. Ensure your active account is set to the account you use on your Wii U
+1. Ensure you have read the text at the top of the page
 1. Check the box `Enable online mode`

 ![]({{ "/assets/images/cemu-account-settings.png" | absolute_url }})